pymc-devs/pymc-examples/examples/case_studies/CFA_SEM.myst.md

 ax.set_title("Sample Covariances between indicator Metrics");
 ```

+The lens here on the sample covariance matrix is common in the traditional SEM models are often fit to the data by optimising a fit to the covariance matrix.
+Model assessment routines often gauge the model's ability to recover the sample covariance relations.
+There is a slightyly different approach taken in the Bayesian approach to estimating these models which focuses on the observed data rather than the derived summary statistics.
 Next we'll plot the pairplot to visualise the nature of the correlations

 ```{code-cell} ipython3
 ax = sns.pairplot(df[drivers], kind="reg", corner=True, diag_kind="kde")